Em-ilien/TicTacToe-webapp-offline-player/README.md

 (c) Emilien Cosson

-See lincence at LICENCE file
+See licence at LICENCE file

 ## Installing